 So about three thousand men went up there from the people, but they fled before the men of Ai.
 And the men of Ai struck down about thirty-six men, for they chased them from before the gate as far as Shebarim, and struck them down on the descent; therefore the hearts of the people melted and became like water.

 c.
 Therefore the hearts of the people melted and became like water: The people of Israel had good reason to be afraid.
-Their panic was completely logical, because if God did not fight for them, they had nothing to expect but defeat.
+Their panic was completely logical, because if God did not fight for them, they could expect only defeat.

 2. (10-11) The real reason for defeat: Israel has sinned.

-3. (12-13) The effect of the sin: they now have no power before their enemies.
+3. (12-13) The effect of the sin: Israel had no power against their enemies.

 4. (14-15) Instructions for judgment of the sin.

 b.
-Then it shall be that he who is taken with the accursed thing shall be burned with fire: Once God dealt with the one sinning individual, blessing could come again on the whole nation.
+Then it shall be that he who is taken with the accursed thing shall be burned with fire: The judgment against the sinning individual would be strong and complete.
+Once this was dealt with, blessing could come again on all Israel.

-1. (16-18) God exposes the identity of the head of the family that had sinned.
+1. (16-18) God reveals the identity of the head of the family that had sinned.

 So Joshua rose early in the morning and brought Israel by their tribes, and the tribe of Judah was taken.
 He brought the clan of Judah, and he took the family of the Zarhites; and he brought the family of the Zarhites man by man, and Zabdi was taken.
 Then he brought his household man by man, and Achan the son of Carmi, the son of Zabdi, the son of Zerah, of the tribe of Judah, was taken.